sumanbhagavathula/data512-finalproject/README.md

 # Dependencies

 The City of Seattle mentions on their [Data Policy page ("see Right to Discontinue Feeds") section](https://data.seattle.gov/stories/s/Data-Policy/6ukr-wvup/) that they do reserve the right to discontinue or provide any or all of the data feeds at any time.
+This implies that my project's research work could be impacted if the any or all of the datasets mentioned in this Repository are taken down.
+If that happens, I might need to abandon this research work and take up some other problem statement.

 # Acknowledgements